sidarth16/SolderX/README.md

 ## 💭 Why use SolderX ? :
 **SolderX** takes care of everything:

-- ✅ Flatten a single file, entire project folder, or verified contracts from explorers (like Etherscan)
+- ✅ Flatten a single file, entire project folder, or verified solidity contracts from explorers (like Etherscan)
 - ✅ Supports remappings, relative imports, and handles complex cyclic dependencies
 - ✅ Fully in-memory parsing — no `.sol` clutter or manual cleanup from explorer downloads